jamesm224/intro_coding/README.md

 # Introduction to Coding!!
 Here is a tutorial on how to login, use, and access engaging for MIT.
 Here is the official wiki page for additional question: https://engaging-web.mit.edu/eofe-wiki/

+This tutorial was made by James Mullet and Nhi Vo!

 # 1. Login to engaging: